Tucker29/hello-world/English_1.md

 # English
 ## 2018.10.24
+__volume__: 1. the amount of ... usually great.
+2. book series.
+3: the quantity or power of sound, degree of loudness.
 __digress__: move away from the subject you're talking.
 I __go to rehearsal__ for the play or musical, depending on the time of the year.